GSephrioth/gsephrioth.github.com/_posts/2017-03-22-Duties-of-Network-Layer.md

 3. Addressing: The address used in the network layer must be <label style="color:red">uniquely and universally</label> defined the connection of a host or a router to the Internet.

 4. Routing: Each IP packet can reach its destination via several routes.
-The
+The routers connecting the LANs and LANs make the routing decision.

 5. Routing Protocol: A routing protocol is a combination of rules and procedures that lets routers in the internet inform each other of changes.